 A supervised experience in conducting original computer science research.
 Students will design and conduct their own research project under the direction of a departmental faculty supervisor or work on a collaborative project with a faculty member.

 Masterwork Capstone Seminar

 In this capstone course each student conceives and completes a significant software project.
-This project demonstrates the student's mastery and integration of things learned and skills gained over years of studying computer science or an allied discipline.
-Students also review and evaluate the work of their peers in class.
+This project demonstrates the student's mastery and integration of things learned and skills

 CULT - Cultural Studies Courses